-The information session video is designed to help you prepare for the test.
-The information session video will be prerecorded and placed onto the CSC website.
+The information video is designed to help you prepare for the test and will be located on the CSC website.
 The video includes information covering the testing processes, each phase of the exams, scoring procedures, and test security practices.
-The CSC website at https://www.columbus.gov/civilservice/Uniformed-Fire-Series/ contains information relevant to the exams such as exam reading lists and important test-related dates.
+The CSC website contains information relevant to the exams such as exam reading lists and important test-related dates.
 The website also includes a listing of the questions asked by candidates during the examination period.
-It is to your advantage to review the information available on the Commission's website so that you have a clear understanding of what to expect during
+It is to your advantage to review the information available on the Commission's website so that you have a clear understanding of what to expect during each phase of the test.